fastrobotics/810001-robot-shield/readme.md

 For a complete datasheet see: https://github.com/fastrobotics/810001_robot-shield/blob/master/810001_Robot%20Shield%20Datasheet.pdf

 To get you started, we have provided a nice demo of hooking up a a Robot to the Quickstart and the Robot Shield and controlling by a laptop GUI.
+A Hookup Guide is here:  https://github.com/fastrobotics/810001_robot-shield/blob/master/DOCUMENTATION/840005_FAST%20ROVER%2C%20QUICKSTART%2C%20ROBOT%20SHIELD%20HOOKUP%20GUIDE.pdf

+And you can watch a video demonstrating this here: